 According to stats from the Nepal Tourism Board, only 6% of tourists who come to Nepal come in January.
 January gets half the number of tourists as the most popular month (October).
 So it’s easy to say that Nepal doesn’t get very crowded in the winter.
-I’ve gone whole weeks without seeing another westerner while in Kathmandu.
+I’ve gone whole weeks without seeing a tourist while in Kathmandu.

 Something to note about off-season is that things tend to be cheaper.
 For instance, hotel pricing may be up to 50% off.
 Traveling in the winter may have some downfalls, but it is good for those looking for a great deal!

 January isn’t peak time for seeing wild animals, but it does fall close.
 Many people say the best time to see tigers is between October and December.
 Since there is little rain during this time of year, it’s likely animals will come to the river to drink.
 Guides in the area know the animals’ favorite spots, making it easy to track and find them.
 The best parks to see tigers are Chitwan National Park and Bardia.
 Both are located in the Terai which is a beautiful climate in January, averaging 72 F (22 C) during the day.

 I hear that bird watching in Nepal in January is also excellent.
 You can see thousands of birds before they begin to migrate north for the summer.
 Nepal has 886 known bird species

 Most of the country is extremely safe to travel around in January, however, snow is a major concern at altitude.
 If you are planning to trek, the trails may be closed and there is a major risk of avalanches.
 I saw one from far enough away to not have to run, but it was close enough to know that I’d never want to be under one.